Yossarian: Film portrayal

 In Mike Nichols' 1970 film adaptation of the novel Yossarian was played by Alan Arkin, while in the 1973 television series pilot Catch-22, based on the novel and the 1970 film, he was played by Richard Dreyfuss.
 Christopher Abbott plays Yossarian in George Clooney's 2019 mini-series for Hulu.

 The miniseries portrays Yossarian with his desire to leave the war intact, but stooping to various lows that harm his fellow soldiers as well as some of his superiors.
-He has no qualms meeting Cathcart's demands when offered the chance to permanently leave the war and it is only Scheisskopf's intervention that forces him to stay.
+He has no qualms meeting Cathcart's demands when offered the chance to permanently leave the war and it is only Scheisskopf's intervention - hinted at being for personal reasons - that forces him to stay.
 The ending has him resigning himself to his missions, albeit without clothes.